sagemath/trac_to_gh/Issue 3024.md

 # Issue 3024: notebook -- parses tracebacks in the output of docstrings of help command

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3024

 Original creator: was